varelaerick/Price-Predictor-Bras-lia-Apartments/README.md

 ## Model

-First I transformed the categorical variables into dummy variables and also split the data into train and test sets with a test size of 30%.
+First, I transformed the categorical variables into dummy variables and also split the data into train and test sets with a test size of 30%.
-To choose the best model I tried Lasso (l1), Kernel Ridge (l2), Elastic NNet, Xgb Regressor, or Lgbm Regressor.
-I created a Pipeline with Hyperparameter Tuning using Grid Search and 10 K-Folds shuffled.
+I tried Lasso (l1), Kernel Ridge (l2), Elastic NNet, Xgb Regressor, and Lgbm Regressor to choose the best model.
+I created a Pipeline with Hyperparameter Tuning using Grid Search, and 10 K-Folds shuffled.
 The score used will be neg_root_mean_squared_error.

 ## Model performance